Command Line Options

 Sets a non-default location for the storing and loading of cached game resources.
 This is what is referred to in the docs as the resource cache.
 By default this folder is set to /home/<USER>/.skyscraper/cache/<PLATFORM>

 .
-Don't change this unless you have a good reason to (for instance if you want your cache to reside on a USB drive).
+Don't change this unless you have a good reason to.
 The folder pointed to should be a folder with a Skyscraper db.xml

 file and its required subfolders inside of it (covers